 The context is Norwegian international diplomacy: the Trollagreement sailed up as a model in the Norwegian negotiations for EU-membership in the late 80s, owing to the political entourage of a diplomat called K, who had successfully led the Troll-negotiations throughout.
-He owed this success to two tracks: his professional access to documents and contacts from his work in the OECD/IEA; from his opportunity approach his personal access to French culture from his experience abroad.
+He owed this success to two tracks: his professional access to documents and contacts from his work in the OECD/IEA;

+his personal access to French culture from his experience abroad.